Dermatologist Q&A For Spas: Is Microneedling Safe?

 How do you best train and prepare microneedling practitioners?

-Are you planning to offer microneedling in your spa?
-Let us know in the comments below or on social media.
-You can also find out about becoming an Eminence Organics Spa Partner here and the benefits we provide, including social media packages and more.
+Have you incorporated this treatment into your spa?
+Share your experiences with us in the comments below and join the conversation on social media.
+You can also find out how to become an Eminence Organics Spa Partner here.